 Let's start with a chat

 Some people like to have everything covered by a lawyer.
 If you can afford it, this is definitely the way to go as it reduces the most amount of stress.
 If you don’t want a lawyer to do everything for you, we can be in the background helping when you need it.
-We have options where you do most of the negotiation work and then come and see us to check things are fair or to draft Court documents.
+We have options where you do most of the negotiation work and then come and see us to check things are fair or to draft orders and agreements.
 In these situations, we charge you an hourly rate for our time.